-Systematic and Effective Training
+Systematic and Effective Training for Human Resource Development

-CSR Roadmap 2022 Main Initiatives (4)(5)
+CSR Roadmap 2025 Main Initiatives (4)(5)

 Toray Industries develops well-designed training programs and systematically executes diverse training programs to enhance management, sales, production technology, and specialized skills, and to better equip employees to address globalization.
 These programs cover all levels of employees and fields, aiming to develop future management candidates while expanding and educating the base of core staff ready to employ their strong capabilities to lead on the front lines.